Frequently Asked Questions

 When are you scheduling?

 My waitlists vary depending on the time of year.
 During the summer, waitlists are typically 2-3 months out.
 There are also options to have a psychological assistant complete the bulk of the evaluation within an earlier time frame.
-My current waitlist is expected for November 2022 for new clients.

 Do you have psychological assistants?